-C. TRIAL SETTINGS
+B. TRIAL SETTINGS

-- 1. All cases are set for trial by the Court Coordinator with input from all parties. - 2.
-If you anticipate a challenge to an expert's qualifications, please schedule the hearing well in advance of trial (see discussion of Daubert Motions below).
+- 1. All cases are set for trial by the Court coordinator with input from all parties. - If you anticipate a challenge to an expert's qualifications, please schedule the hearing well in advance of trial (see discussion of Daubert Motions below).
 Please discuss scheduling of any anticipated Daubert motion with the Court at an earlier status conference.
-Parties must call the Court Coordinator to get docket positions.
+Parties must call the Court coordinator to get docket positions.

-D. MEDIATION
+C. MEDIATION

-- 2. The Court requires the parties to complete mediation at least 30 days before trial. - 3.
-If you believe that your case is not appropriate for mediation, file an objection to mediation as soon as practicable and set it on the submission docket.
+- 1. The Court requires the parties to complete alternative dispute resolution prior to setting a case for trial. - If you believe that your case is not appropriate for mediation, file an objection to mediation as soon as practicable and set it on the submission docket.
 An agreed motion will usually be granted.
-The Court may set an opposed motion for an oral hearing.
+The Court may set an opposed motion the Court for oral hearing or a quick video conference.

-E. JURY PANELS
+D. JURY PANELS

-1. If you need a panel of more than 40 jurors, please let the Court Coordinator know at least 4 weeks before trial.
+1. If you need a panel of more than 40 jurors, please let the Court coordinator know at least 4 weeks before trial.

-F. CONTINUANCES
+E. CONTINUANCES

 - 1. Continuance motions should be filed early. - 2.
 Motions for trial or pretrial deadline continuances MUST to be accompanied by an appropriate affidavit, unless they are agreed. - 3.
-ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. "Plaintiff's First" or "Defendant's Second" or "Third Agreed Motion," etc.). - 4.
-A case is not continued or passed without the approval of the Court.
-Failure to appear at a pre-trial or trial setting, without the approval of the Court, may result in a dismissal for want of prosecution.
+ALL continuance or reset motions (whether agreed, unopposed or opposed) MUST state what number continuance motion is being filed (i.e. "Plaintiff's First" or "Defendant's Second" or "Third Agreed Motion," etc.).

-G. VOIR DIRE
+F. VOIR DIRE

 - 1. The Court typically allows 30 45 minutes per side for voir dire.
 After the general voir dire, individual jurors may be questioned at the bench, only if necessary, to assist the Court in deciding a for-cause challenge. - 2.
-If you are going to use a jury questionnaire, let the Court Coordinator know 30 days before trial.
+If you are going to use a jury questionnaire, let the Court coordinator know 30 days before trial.
 Please work together to prepare a joint questionnaire that is as brief as possible.
-If there are any questions not agreed on, you need to present them to the Court by submission or oral hearing PRIOR to the docket call
+If there are any questions not agreed on, you need to present them to The Court by submission or oral hearing PRIOR to the docket call